Greta Fernández

 Greta Fernández Berbel (born 4 February 1995) is a Spanish actress, best known for her roles in Elisa & Marcela and A Thief's Daughter.

-Biography
+Early life

 Greta Fernández Berbel was born in Barcelona on 4 February 1995.
 She is the daughter of actor Eduard Fernández and writer Esmeralda Berbel.
-When she was 10 years old, she featured in Cesc Gay's film Ficció (also starred by her father).
+When she was 10 years old, she featured in Cesc Gay's film Ficció (also starring her father), making her feature film debut.